plone/training/mastering_plone/buildout_1.rst

     recipe = plone.recipe.zope2instance
     user = admin:admin

 This uses the python package `plone.recipe.zope2instance <https://pypi.python.org/pypi/plone.recipe.zope2instance>`_ to create and configure the Zope 2 instance which we use to run Plone.
-All the lines after ``recipe = xyz`` are the configuration of the specified recipe.
+All the lines after :samp:`recipe = xyz` are the configuration of the specified recipe.

 .. seealso::